 Overall, the process was smooth and the migration was completed in one day.
-It could have completed faster, but the reason for that is not them, but me.
+It could be completed faster, but the reason for that is not them, but me.
 When I added Kinsta’s email to Cloudways, I gave access to only the application I wanted to migrate.
 However, they asked for full access, which I took a couple of hours to do and reply back.
-Without those back and forth messages, it could have completed sooner.
+Without those back and forth messages, it could be completed sooner.

 Next time I contacted the support team for changing my server location.
 Initially, it was in Frankfurt and I wanted to change it to some location in the USA.

 So I asked the support staff to suggest the best location on the eastern coast.
 The reply was that he cannot choose the best location because it depends on where my visitors are from, which is quite true.
 But still, he suggested the Iowa center if my visitors are across the USA.
 And the migration was completed in about half an hour.

 Overall, I got the feeling that Kinsta’s support team is extremely knowledgeable.
 They took the time and patience to answer each of my questions.
 Almost nothing to complain about.